malayjoshi13/Describer/README.md

 #### Step 4) For training captions, creating vocabulary of most occuring words and creating the word <--> index mappers
 #### Step 5) Using GloVe to generate embeddings for each word in the vocabulary.
 This vocabulary has most occuring words present in training captions
 #### Step 6) Scripting `data_generator` function
-The need of this function will be to convert total training data (i.e. image encodings+captions) into multiple batches comprising of 36 training captions and corresponding 36 image-encodings.
-This is done so that at a single time during training phase, there will be no need to upload whole training data.
+This function is needed to convert total training data (i.e. image encodings+captions) into multiple batches comprising of 35 training image-encodings and there corresponding captions, so that during training phase, there will be no need to upload whole training data all at once.

-For example, `data_generator` function takes input of a single batch comprising of following 36 training captions and corresponding 36 image-encodings:
+After splitting whole dataset into multiple batches, each batch look likes:

 1st data --> Encoding_of_pic1 & startseq Ram is boy endseq <br>
 2nd data --> Encoding_of_pic2 & startseq dog is barking endseq <br>